-Certain of our stockholders and their affiliates have indicated an interest in purchasing shares of our common stock in this offering with an aggregate value of approximately \$4.5 million at the public offering price.
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriter may determine to sell more, fewer or no shares in this offering to any of these parties, or any of these parties may determine to purchase more, fewer or no shares in this offering by such parties.
+Certain of our stockholders and their affiliates have indicated an interest in purchasing shares of our common stock in this offering with an aggregate value of approximately \$4.5 million at the assumed public offering price.
+However, because indications of interest are not binding agreements or commitments to purchase, the underwriter may determine to sell more, fewer or no shares in this offering to any of these parties, or any of these parties may determine to purchase more, fewer or no shares in this offering.
+The information set forth below does not reflect any potential purchase of any shares in this offering by such parties.